ppyne/crowPi-L_BatteryStatus/README.md

 - 7 state icons of the battery from 0% to 100%,
 - icon when charging,
 - alert icon when battery is very low,
-- a tooltip to view the percentage of the battery load and its voltage,
+- tooltip to view the percentage of the battery load and its voltage,
-- a contextual menu to properly quit the app.
+- contextual menu to properly quit the app.

 ## Installing and starting the application